AdoriZahard/hi3er/docs/index.md

 ## Warnings to look out for current Weather:

-- None at the moment
+- Do note the -30% DMG reduction for valkyries of certain weapon types

 ***